 I earned my Associate of Arts degree from Broward Community College and a Bachelor of Business Administration with a major in Finance from Florida Atlantic University.
 While there I served as vice-president of the Student Body at the Broward Campuses for two years.
 I received my Juris Doctorate in 1997 from Nova Southeastern University in Davie, Florida.
 During law school I served as the Student Bar president for two years, and was also a member of Moot Court.
 I have lived in the Tampa Bay area since 1998, and my congressman is now also my opponent.

 I am currently a practicing attorney and am self-employed.
 Practice areas include criminal defense in both the State and Federal Courts.
 Prior to striking out on my own, I was an Assistant Public Defender at the Office of the Public Defender in Hillsborough County, (13th Judicial Circuit) and the Public Defender’s Office in Pinellas and Pasco County, (6th Judicial Circuit).
-I have seen many problems of our Judicial System first-hand including the school-to-prison pipeline, unjust sentencing schemes, conflicting laws, the destructive and unjust consequences of the war ondrugs, minimum mandatory sentences, and excessive use of force.
+I have seen many problems of our Judicial System first-hand including the school-to-prison pipeline, unjust sentencing schemes, conflicting laws, the destructive and unjust consequences of the war on drugs, minimum mandatory sentences, and excessive use of force.
 These are just a few of the problems that should be corrected through criminal justice reform.

 I am proud to say I was able to support myself throughout my college career.
 During the Christmas break I would often have a full-time job and part time seasonal work.
 I have worked in many different industries and roles including manufacturing, unloading freight, stocking shelves, delivering pharmaceuticals, cooking, retail, and whatever else I could find to make ends meet while going to school full-time.
 I also held low level management positions at Target and Walden Books.

-Unlike my opponent and his party leadership, I understand the importance of Social Security, Medicare, and Medicaid as safety nets.
+I am running for Congress, because I understand the importance of Social Security, Medicare, and Medicaid as safety nets.
 The speed at which personal finances and health can change for the worse and the difficulty of making enough to pay living expenses while saving for retirement make such programs a necessity – not an entitlement.

 I am running for Congress because our voices are either not being heard or are being ignored.
-My opponent has had ten years in the U.S. House of Representatives, and he has consistently failed to advance or support legislation that helps us in the bottom 98%.
-It is time for a new voice.
+My opponent has had over ten years in the U.S. House of Representatives, and he has consistently failed to advance or support legislation that helps us in the bottom 98%.
+It is time for a new PROGRESSIVE voice.